wpintegrity/trademate/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-TradeMate enhances WooCommerce with extra features.
+TradeMate Supercharge Your WooCommerce Store’s Capabilities

 == Description ==

-TradeMate adds extra functionality to your WooCommerce store, improving your eCommerce operations and user experience.
+TradeMate enhances your store’s capabilities with advanced functionalities, empowering your e-commerce business to scale new heights and deliver an exceptional shopping experience to your customers

 Below is list of available feature of the TradeMate plugin: